ravireddy07/TEKSystems_Hackathon/README.md

       Install Git on your local Machine and Fork the Repo.
 Follow the guidelines by [Git](https://guides.github.com/).
       Add and Commit changes and send pull requests.

+  ### Contributing

+      Please read the [contribution guidelines](https://github.com/opencv/opencv/wiki/How_to_contribute) before starting work on a pull request.

   ### Libraries Used/Required
       This are the following libraries used:

       ```
          * [Pytesseract](https://pypi.org/project/pytesseract/)
          * [Tensorflow](https://tensorflow.org)